rosstimson/chef-terraform/README.md

 family distributions are also assumed to work.
 Please [report][issues] any additional platforms you have tested so they can be added.

-** Note for Debian 8.4:
+** Note for Debian:
-[dayne](https://github.com/dayne) has found that Debian 8.4 can be fixed by doing apt update/upgrade and then it converges.
-If you are not able to upgrade to Debian 8.6, try this workaround first.
+[dayne](https://github.com/dayne) has found that this cookbook may not converge on Debian platforms.
+This can be fixed by doing running `apt update`, and then it will converge.
+This workaround has been applied to Test Kitchen by invoking the `terraform_test::ubuntu` recipe.

 Usage
 -----